Benedict Taylor

 Benedict Sean Taylor (born 18 April 1960) is a British actor.

-Taylor was born in Hampstead, London, the eldest of six children of father, Richard, a documentary film maker, and Allegra, a writer.
+Taylor was born in Hampstead, London, the eldest of six children of Richard, a documentary film maker, and Allegra, a writer.
 Taylor lived in Nigeria until 1965 and then was brought up in London.

-Now based near Hampton Court in West London, Taylor is married to Kate, an editor.
-They have three children: Jay, Freya, and Kalila.

 Taylor started working as a child actor in 1969 with the Royal Shakespeare Company.
 He concentrated solely on acting and voice-overs until 1985.
-He appeared as Nicholas Lillie in the Tales of the Unexpected (TV series) episode (9/5) "The Facts of Life" (1988).
-He has since expanded his creative interests to include event production, music, musical production, DJ work and documentary film making.
+He appeared as Nicholas Lillie in the Tales of the Unexpected episode (9/5) "The Facts of Life" (1988).